ash/raku-course/essentials/scalar-variables/exercises/answer/index.md

 ## Problem

-Create a program that writes The answer to life, the Universe and everything, which is stored in a variable.
+Create a program that prints The answer to life, the Universe and everything, which is stored in a variable.

 ## Example